AI News digest — April 12, 2026

 Z.ai GLM-5.1: 754B Parameter Model Under MIT License

-Chinese AI lab Z.ai released GLM-5.1, a massive 754-billion parameter model released under the permissive MIT license.
+Chinese AI lab Z.ai released GLM-5.1, a 754-billion parameter model under the permissive MIT license.
 The model is competitive with proprietary frontier models on reasoning and coding benchmarks.
-The MIT licensing is notable — it allows unrestricted commercial use, making it one of the most openly licensed large-scale models available.
+The MIT license allows unrestricted commercial use, making it one of the most openly licensed large-scale models available.

 HuggingFace: Safetensors Joins PyTorch Foundation

 HuggingFace announced that Safetensors, their secure tensor serialization format, is joining the PyTorch Foundation as an incubating project.
 Safetensors provides a faster, safer alternative to Python’s pickle for saving and loading model weights — eliminating the arbitrary code execution vulnerability that plagued pickle-based formats.
-The move to the PyTorch Foundation signals growing industry-wide adoption of the format as a standard for ML model distribution.
+The move to the PyTorch Foundation signals the format is becoming a standard for ML model distribution.

 SQLite 3.53.0 Released